sugi-chan/multi_label_pigeon/README.md

-🐦 multi_label_pigeon - Quickly annotate data on Jupyter
+🐦 multi_label_pigeon
 ========================

-This repo is a simple multiclass image extenstion of the pigeon repo by
+This repo is a simple multiclass image extenstion of the pigeon library by
 @agermanidis located [here](https://github.com/agermanidis/pigeon).
 Credit goes to them for building the annotate function for images, text, and regression for multi-class type problems.
 All I am doing is extending it to multi-label and multi-task type problems.